10 Reasons Why Entrepreneurship Will Make You Feel Alone

 2. You Need to Deal With Rejection

-Whether it’s a pitch to an angel investor to attract finances for your business, or a new client you desperately want to woo, you’re going to face rejection.
+Whether it’s a pitch to an angel investor to attract finances for your business, or a new client you desperately want to woo, you will face rejection.

 We start to question what’s wrong with us, our product, our service, our idea.

 Oprah Winfrey, JK Rowling, Madonna, and even Albert Einstein were all turned down at some point along the way.

 3. Entrepreneurship May Leave No Time to Socialize

 You probably already know this, but just in case you need a reminder: being an entrepreneur is hard work.

 4. You’re a Leader, Not a Follower

-Setting out on any journey alone can be daunting, especially when you feel like you’re going against the tide.
+Setting out on any journey alone can be daunting, especially when you feel you’re going against the tide.

 But learning to be a leader means learning to deal with feelings of loneliness.

-Before she figured out what she wanted to do, she studied her undergraduate degree in political science followed by a Master of Arts degree.
+Before she figured out what she wanted to do, she studied for her undergraduate degree in political science, followed by a Master of Arts degree.

 Hayes’ situation inspired her to learn the business of assisted reproductive therapies, and today she’s CEO of Donor Egg Bank USA, offering national egg donor programs and helping couples start their own family is now her life’s mission.